• Search

 Do Scarlett and Rhett end up together?

-The story’s ending so unsettled readers accustomed to gemma driving that they could not believe what was happening.
+The ending of the story left readers used to happy ends so unsettled that they could not believe what happened.

-But Rhett Butler will never go back to her.
-The book clearly states that he “stopped watching her the way a cat watches a mouse.”
-That is, he initially wanted to conquer her, bind her to himself.
-But it didn’t work out.
-Rhett betrayed her many times, and although he said he liked her for who she was, he began to torment her precisely for the essence of her nature.
-Having received as his wife not the best person but a uniquely strong personality, he tried to adjust it for himself.
-Again, it didn’t work out.
+But Rhett Butler will never return to her.
+The book clearly states that he “stopped watching her like a cat watches a mouse.”
+That is, he initially wanted to conquer her, to bind her to him.
+But it didn’t work.
+Rhett cheated on her many times, and although he said he liked her the way she was, he began to torment her precisely because of who she was.
+Since he had gotten as his wife not the best person, but a uniquely strong personality, he tried to make her fit for him.
+And again, it didn’t work.

-But many viewers, in their analysis of Gone with the Wind, believe that Rhett simply realized that now the ball is on his side.
-He will run away from her while she is chasing him, but he still has some feelings for her.
+But many viewers, in their analysis of Gone with the Wind, believe that Rhett simply realized that the ball is now on his side.
+He will run away from her while she chases after him, but he still has some feelings for her.

 rhett butler character analysis